 “My house is paid for,” says the Central Florida resident.
-“My car is almost paid off — less then a year on that.
+“My car is almost paid off — less than a year on that.
 I have one credit card, which I use and keep it at a low balance.”

 That’s some admirable financial finesse for a retiree, especially in light of the recent news that Americans are outliving their retirement savings.
 That won’t happen to Harwood.
 In fact, she’s doing so well managing her money, she has fun plans for her $2,500 windfall.

 “I will probably use it for a cruise,” she says.
 “I average two to three cruises a year and only have one scheduled for this year.”
 Where will she go?
-“Maybe Alaska or the Panama.”
+“Maybe Alaska or Panama.”

 Harwood can afford these cruises because she’s both thrifty and active.
 Her hobby?